What is Advocacy?

 The most effective form of lobbying is when a constituent directly affected by an issue meets with her legislator.
 Legislators work for their district, so when a constituent takes the time to share a heartfelt story and facts about the issue, it has the potential to influence a legislator, especially when support for the issue is in line with the legislator’s political agenda.
 Career lobbyists study the issues intently and understand how to navigate the legislative cycle, but when an individual with a personal story meets with a local, state, or federal representative, it is most impactful.

-organizations is to educate so they can
+Often the mission of patient advocacy organizations is to educate so they can

 effectively advocate and pave the way for greater research, better treatments, and eventually solutions.